MicrosoftDocs/memdocs/memdocs/intune/includes/intune-notices.md

 author: ErikjeMS
 ms.service: microsoft-intune
 ms.topic: include
-ms.date: 06/01/2021
+ms.date: 06/14/2021
 ms.author: erikje
 ms.custom: include file
 ---

 These notices provide important information that can help you prepare for future Intune changes and features.

-### Plan for Change: Intune ending support for stand-alone client apps on Microsoft Tunnel<!-- 9370486   -->
+### Plan for Change: Intune ending support for standalone client apps on Microsoft Tunnel<!-- 9370486   -->

 The Defender for Endpoint app on Android now supports Microsoft Tunnel functionality and will be the official client app for Android Enterprise customers.
-We will be removing the Microsoft Tunnel client from the Google Play store at the end of June.
+We will be removing the Microsoft Tunnel client from the Google Play store at the end of July.

 #### How this change will affect your organization